Is upgrading to LinkedIn Premium worth it?

-If you’re not maximising the free version of LinkedIn, then NO, it’s NOT worth paying for LinkedIn Premium.
+If you’re not maximising the free version of LinkedIn, then probably NO, it’s NOT worth paying for LinkedIn Premium.

 Jobseekers, recruiters, and sales professionals often use LinkedIn Premium accounts to their advantage, but what’s the appeal?

-Expanded Profile Search – See more than the standard 100 results when you use LinkedIn Search.
+- Expanded Profile Search – See more than the standard 100 results when you use LinkedIn Search.
 Instead, be greeted with 300 useful results.

-Better Search Filters – If you subscribe to the highest plan for each Premium account type, you can use filters such as searching for possible Connections within your groups, filter people in search results based on their years of job experience or their job function or on whether they are new to LinkedIn or not.
+- Better Search Filters – If you subscribe to the highest plan for each Premium account type, you can use filters such as searching for possible Connections within your groups, filter people in search results based on their years of job experience or their job function or on whether they are new to LinkedIn or not.

-Job Search – Get pointed in the right direction of job vacancies that your qualified and suitable for based on your skills, past experience, salary requirements, and education.
+- Job Search – Get pointed in the right direction of job vacancies that your qualified and suitable for based on your skills, past experience, salary requirements, and education.

 What are the Different LinkedIn Premium Accounts and How Much Do They Cost?